Sky12072/terminal-assessment/readme.md

 Command line arguments are special feature which only executes when you type a special keyword next to ruby execution keyword (`ruby main.rb`).

 Available command line arguments are:
-- Starting up the app with your name: `ruby main.rb Tim`
+- Starting up the app with your name: `ruby main.rb [your name]`.
+For example `ruby main.rb Tim`
-- Display 'about app' documentation: `ruby main.rb -about`
+- Display 'about app' documentation: `-about`.
+For example `ruby main.rb -about`

 ## List of Methods